osequi/react-best-practices/the-facebook-stack.md

 - Devs *declare* the app style using design systems vs. writing HTML and CSS by hand.
 - The ecosystem, GraphQL and Relay, handles all else in the background.
 Collects all data needs of a page into a single call to the backend -- for example.

 Making one's mind to embrace this new stack is not always trivial.

-When learning React perhaps one should:
+Learning React perhaps should follow the small steps:

 1. Start with learning functional and reactive programming.
 2. Read and understand Thinking in React.
 3. Try React in a classic REST API environment.
 4. Move to GraphQL with a non-Relay server like Apollo.
 5. Swicth to the complete Facebook stack with Relay.
-6. Learn type safety; data-driven applications; graph databases and event-driven architectures.
+6. Understand type safety; data-driven applications; graph databases and event-driven architectures.

 With plenty of will, time and courage an exciting new ecosystem will unfold.